barlock/docker-cloud-media/README.md

 Plexdrive documentation if needed [click here](https://github.com/dweidenfeld/plexdrive/tree/4.0.0)

 # Commands
-Upload local files to cloud run: `docker exec <DOCKER_CONTAINER> cloudupload`

-Remove local files run `docker exec <DOCKER_CONTAINER> rmlocal`

 Check if everything is running `docker exec <DOCKER_CONTAINER> check`

-`cloudupload` and `rmlocal` can be ran with arguments.
-All arguments are passed to rclone.
-For example it is possible to run `docker exec <DOCKER_CONTAINER> cloudupload -v` to get verbose on the rclone operations in cloudupload.

-# Cron jobs
-Setup cron jobs to upload and remove local files:
- - `@daily docker exec <DOCKER_CONTAINER> cloudupload`
- - `@weekly docker exec <DOCKER_CONTAINER> rmlocal`

 # How this works?
 Following services are used to sync, encrypt/decrypt and mount media:
  - Plexdrive
- - Rclone
+ - encfs
  - UnionFS

 When using encryption this gives us a total of 5 directories:
  - /cloud-encrypt: Cloud data encrypted (Mounted with Plexdrive)
- - /cloud-decrypt: Cloud data decrypted (Mounted with Rclone)
+ - /cloud-decrypt: Cloud data decrypted (Mounted with encfs)
  - /local-decrypt: Local data decrypted that is yet to be uploaded to the cloud
  - /chunks: Plexdrive temporary files and caching
  - /local-media: Union of decrypted cloud data and local data (Mounted with Union-FS)